-Jacobson’s organ or vomeronasal organ is used to detect and respond to pheromones.
-The organ is located in the snake’s head, and they use their tongue to catch scent particles from the air.
+Jacobson’s or vomeronasal organ is used to detect and respond to pheromones.
+The organ is located in the snake’s head, and they use its tongue to catch scent particles from the air.
 These mix with saliva and other fluids and pass through ducts in the snake’s mouth to reach the vomeronasal organ.
 This is where the pheromones are investigated, and signals are then sent to the brain.

 Moths use chemical communication to attract and find mates.
 A female moth will release reproductive pheromones as she flies.
 The wind will create pockets of pheromones separated by pockets of clean air.

 A male moth will detect a pocket of pheromones and begin flying upwind, searching for the female.
 If he loses the pheromone trail, he will start flying in a side-to-side motion until he finds another air pocket containing the female’s pheromones.
 Each time this happens, he flies further upwind, eventually locating the female.
 At this point, the male recognizes her as the originator of the pheromone and knows she is receptive to mating.

 Boom, A. f.
 (2021).
 Communication.
 Retrieved from Biology Boom: https://biologyboom.com/communication/

 Drier, K. (2020, July 14).
 Unique Ways Of Communication In Animals.
 Retrieved from World Atlas: https://www.worldatlas.com/articles/unique-ways-of-communication-in-animals.html